ayushshrivastv/Cosmic-Loop/Documentation/api-reference/README.md

 ## GraphQL API

-The GraphQL API is the recommended way to interact with Cosmic Loop, offering flexible queries, mutations, and subscriptions.
+The GraphQL API is the recommended way to interact with Solana OpenAPI, offering flexible queries, mutations, and subscriptions.

 ### Base URL